 Lead Volunteer: We try to always have one volunteer who stays for three months or more.
 This volunteer works closely with me, helps manage the project and coordinates the volunteers.
 We have had some great lead volunteers pass through and contribute greatly to the project, and honestly couldn't do it without them!
-Thank you Josh and Mira, Hadar, Sienna, Claire, Hunter, Anais, Thais, Idriss, Karin, Pauline, Will, Dana, Alice and Amy.
+Thank you Josh and Mira, Hadar, Sienna, Claire, Hunter, Anais, Thais, Idriss, Karin, Pauline, Will, Dana, Alice, Amy and Alex.

 Volunteers: Of course we couldn't do it without you!
 We take four short-termers at a time.
-Our short-termers stay for a minimum of two weeks, and longer stays are always preferred!
+Our short-termers stay for a minimum of two weeks, BUT we REALLY prefer month-long stays, even for short-termers!
 We don't need to know too much about you before we book you a place, so don't write us your life story - we'd rather learn it when we meet you in person :)

 HOW TO APPLY?

-If you're keen to join us as a short-termer, please help us spend less time on the computer and more time in the garden, by sticking to our enquiry format below (we ask all volunteers to arrive on a Sunday and leave on a Friday):
+If you're keen to join us as a short-termer, please help us spend less time on the computer and more time in the garden, by sticking to our enquiry format below (we ask all volunteers to arrive on a Monday morning and leave on a Friday or Saturday):

 I… (one sentence).